-EVENT PLANNING EVENT PLANNING TIME-TABLE FOR ON-PREM LARGE EVENTS Time Frame Date Task 6 wks. pre-event TBD If applicable, print or send invitations if using bulk mailings for mailing-US mail 2 wks. pre-event TBD Send first e-reminder with rsvp information for those who have NOT responded yes or no 3 days pre-event TBD Send email reminder to attend the event to those who responded they would be attending 3 days pre-event TBD Send RSVP list with donor names included to Development and External Affairs 2 days pre-event TBD Gather items needed for event and get everything ready to be transported to venue Day of Event TBD Yay!!
+EVENT PLANNING TIME-TABLE FOR EVENT ANNOUNCEMENTS Time Frame Date Task 6 wks. pre-event TBD Send invitations 2 wks. pre-event TBD Send first reminder with rsvp information for those who have NOT responded yes or no 3 days pre-event TBD Send email reminder to attend the event to those who responded they would be attending 3 days pre-event TBD Send RSVP list with donor names included to Development and External Affairs 2 days pre-event TBD Gather items needed for event and get everything ready to be transported to venue Day of Event TBD Yay!!
 You made this happen!
 Immediately following event TBD Clean-up Venue (if GSM venue) and remove all your equipment.
 If in GSM facility, empty trash and recycle.
 Wipe down tables and remove all equipment.
 Leave space exactly as you found it.
-1 wk. post event TBD Send thank you emails or cards to guest speakers 2 wk. post event TBD Track and organize all expenses and receipts and submit to the ASM, Sacramento or Bay Area DSAC
+1 wk. post event TBD Send thank you emails or cards to guest speakers 2 wk. post event TBD Track and organize all expenses and receipts and submit to the ASM, Sacramento or Bay Area GSMSA